Alex19Way/Travelly/README.md

 # travelly
-An easy HTML&CSS full responsie trael agency web site
+An easy HTML&CSS full responsie web site for a travel agency.